Fasting-mimicking diet (FMD)

 DEFasten-imitierende Diät (FMD)

-The fasting-mimicking diet is a 5-day low-calorie, low-protein, plant-based regimen developed by Valter Longo's group that reproduces metabolic effects of water-only fasting—reduced IGF-1, glucose, and insulin; elevated ketones—while still providing some food.
-Pivotal trials used 3 cycles spaced one month apart and reported improvements in cardiometabolic risk markers and abdominal adiposity.
-Suggested benefits on biological age estimates rest on secondary analyses (Brandhorst et al. 2024, Nature Communications) and should be considered preliminary.
+The fasting-mimicking diet (FMD) is a 5-day plan that is low in calories, low in protein, and plant-based.
+Valter Longo's group designed it.
+It copies the metabolic effects of a water-only fast (lower IGF-1, glucose, and insulin, plus higher ketones) while still letting you eat some food.
+The main trials used 3 cycles, spaced a month apart.
+They reported better cardiometabolic risk markers and less belly fat.
+Hints of a benefit on biological-age estimates rest on secondary analyses (Brandhorst et al. 2024, Nature Communications), so treat them as preliminary.

 Sources